| Garmin Tips, Hints, Explanations, or Whatnot...... |

 Old receivers generally only record horizontal coordinates and

-y, and z) in both the waypoint mark and the track log.
-So don't
+coordinates (x, y, and z) in both the waypoint mark and the track

 By using the "Save" function on the newer receivers, you can create a detailed route from the saved log (simplified track log) called a "TracBack®".